-We can see that the majority of the travellers surveyed begin their working between the hours of 07:00 and 08:00 hours with a total of 56 per cent of individual starting at this time, and a further 29 per cent starting before 07:00 hours.
-The highest representative finishing times are between 02.00 and 02:30 hours and 14:30 and 15:00 hours p.m. and account for 35.9 and 30.8 per cent, respectively.
+We can see that the majority of the travellers surveyed begin their working between the hours of 07:00hrs and 08:00hrs with a total of

+World Sustainable 56% of individual starting at this time, and a further 29% starting before 07:00hrs.
+The highest representative finishing times are between 02.00hrs and 02:30hrs and 14:30hrs pm and 15:00hrs pm and account for 35.9 and 30.8% respectively.
 Due to these start and finish times, it is clear that these individuals will be using the road network during the peak early morning traffic times.
 Should these individuals be capable of changing their start and finish times, then they may be capable of reducing their overall journey times, as there would be significantly lower traffic volumes, which would result in a less obstructed commute.

-When asked about the possibility of changing their start and finish times the majority (59 per cent) of individuals indicated that they would be capable of changing their working hours should they so wish.
+When asked about the possibility of changing their start and finish times the majority (59%) of individuals indicated that they would be capable of changing their working hours should they so wish.
 On average, those who would be capable of changing the start time of their job would be able to do so 30 minutes earlier and 70 minutes later.
-The main reason presented by those who would not be able to change their start time (23.07 per cent) was due to the restrictions of specific timetables within their workplace, along with the need to transport children to school.
-With reference to finishing times, it was seen that similar numbers would be able to finish later: (61 per cent).
-From the data supplied by these individuals, on average, their working hours could be extended by up to 90 minutes, which would represent a significant change in the relative percentage of these individuals travelling during the evening peak.
+The main reason presented by those who would not be able to change their start time (23.07%) was due to the restrictions of specific timetables within their workplace, along with the need to transport children to school.
+With reference to finishing times, it was seen that similar numbers would be able to finish later: (61%).
+From the data supplied by these individuals, on average, their working hours could be extended by up to 90minutes, which would represent a significant change in the relative percentage of these individuals travelling during the evening peak.
 Once more, the main factors preventing any alterations in the finishing time of certain individuals are family commitments and lack of flexibility within the workplace.